SoftwareAG/c8y-docs/content/edge/edge-connectivity-bundle/accessing-the-edge-appliance-remotely-through-vnc.md

 To access and connect to the Edge appliance:

 1. In the {{< product-c8y-iot >}} tenant for your registered Edge appliance, add a remote access endpoint.
-See [Adding remote access endpoints](/cloud-remote-access/using-cloud-remote-access/#adding-remote-access-endpoints-via-vnc).
+See [To add a remote access endpoint via VNC](/cloud-remote-access/using-cloud-remote-access/#to-add-a-remote-access-endpoint-via-vnc).
 You must use the same port number that is allocated for you.

 2. Connect to the endpoint.
-See [Connecting to endpoints](/cloud-remote-access/using-cloud-remote-access/#connecting-to-endpoints).
+See [To connect to an endpoint](/cloud-remote-access/using-cloud-remote-access/#to-connect-to-an-endpoint).

 The connection to the Edge appliance is established and the UI appears for the Edge appliance.
 Right-click in the screen to open the desktop components **xterm** and **firefox**.